BjornFridal/fridal-blog/src/content/blog/from-umbraco-7-to-12-with-usync-and-a-little-xslt.md

 ## The Situtation

 Almost 10 years ago I developed a website for a client of mine.
-Over the years that website has had a lot of features and integrations added.
-Even though it was reguraly upgraded, once we reached the end of Umbraco version 7 there wasn't anything really pushing for that next big upgrade.
+Even though the website was regularly upgraded, once we reached the end of Umbraco version 7 there wasn't anything really pushing for that next big upgrade.
 However with version 7's End-of-Life approaching we knew we had to do something.

 With Approximately 500 pages, 5.000 images and 10.000+ members the website clearly had too much data to migrate it by hand (aka copy/paste).
 Even though Umbraco supports sequential migrations (7 to 8, then 8 to 10, and 10 to 12), in my experience that usually leads to a long game of whack-a-mole problems.
 I would rather spin up a fresh Umbraco installation and use uSync to migrate all the content from the old to the new website.
 Clean and simple, right?